zcysxy/obsidian-pandoc-filters/README.md

 ## In the future, perhaps we can

+- Add more filters for
+  - beamer
+  - embeds
+  - literature note links as citations
 - Integrate with [obsidian-pandoc-templates](https://github.com/universvm/obsidian-pandoc-templates)
 - [x] Directly read the `preamble.sty` file used by [obsidian-latex](https://github.com/wei2912/obsidian-latex)